compsysmed/academic-kickstart/content/authors/fanny_roessler/_index.md

 - Student Research Assistants
 - Members

-weight: 17
+weight: 20
 ---

-I’m a Bioinformatics Bachelor student at the Technical University of Munich and the LMU since October 2016.
-I joined the Chair of Experimental Bioinformatics as a HiWi to gain more practical experience in bioinformatics.
-Since April 2019 I am working on my Bachelor thesis about time-series gene expression data analysis of thyrotoxicosis using TiCoNE.
+I’m a bioinformatics Master student at the Technical University of Munich and the LMU.
+I joined the Chair of Experimental Bioinformatics as a HiWi to gain more practical experience in bioinformatics during my Bachelor's degree in October 2018, and am continuing this for my master.
+In March 2020 I finished my bachelor thesis on a thyrotoxicosis gene expression time series at the Chair.
+I will continue this and similar projects as a student research assistant.